 Greenway Closures, Detours and Alerts

-Walnut Creek Greenway Trail Closure between I-440 and S. New Hope Road, Between Mile Markers 2.5 and 3.5
+Walnut Creek Trail Closure between I-440 and S. New Hope Road, Between Mile Markers 2.5 and 3.5

-The City of Raleigh Public Utilities Department is making capacity improvements to the City's wastewater collection system.
-Beginning on Monday September 24th, the section of the Walnut Creek Trail between I-440 and S. New Hope Road will be closed to allow Public Utilities to complete their work.
-This closure is anticipated to last for approximately five months, allowing this section of trail to re-open in early March of 2019.
+On Sept.
+24, 2018, the City closed the section of the Walnut Creek Trail between I-440 and S. New Hope Road to allow Public Utilities to complete their work.
+This closure is anticipated to last for approximately 13 months.

 This map shows the location of the closure.
 Recommended detours are provided when adequate bicycle and pedestrian facilities are available along the surrounding roadway network.
 However, due to a lack of existing bicycle and pedestrian infrastructure in the area surrounding this section of trail, a detour recommendation is not available.
 For questions about this closure and related sewer work, please contact City of Raleigh Public Utilities Department, Monday through Friday, 8 a.m. to 4:30 p.m., 919-996-3476.